 Side effects from the COVID-19 vaccines are not severe.
 The most common include pain at the injection site, headache, fever, fatigue, and muscle ache.
 These side effects last only a day or two.
 The vaccines have shown no serious safety concerns.

 People with severe allergies may not be able to get the vaccine; this does not include allergies to foods such as shellfish or peanuts.
 The CDC has published guidelines for getting the vaccine that include three categories: proceed with vaccination, vaccinate with caution, and don’t vaccinate.
 Vaccinate with caution if you have a history of severe allergic reaction to another vaccine (not including the COVID vaccines).
 Do not get the vaccine if you have a history of severe allergic reaction to any component of the vaccines.
 As always, if you are unsure, check with your family doctor first.

 If you are pregnant or nursing, consult your doctor before getting the vaccine.
-Vaccine clinical trials did not include people who were pregnant or nursing.
-(These types of trials rarely include participants who are pregnant or nursing because of the risk involved.)
+The original vaccine clinical trials did not include people who were pregnant or nursing.
+However, there are plans to start trials soon for these populations and for children and adolescents.
+The good news is that based on data from people who became pregnant after getting the vaccine, there have been no safety concerns observed.
 Your doctor will help you determine if you should take the vaccine or wait.